Albert Londe

+Albert Londe's twelve lens camera (1893), illustrated by Étienne-Jules Marey.

 Albert Londe (26 November 1858 – 11 September 1917) was a French photographer, medical researcher and chronophotographer.
 He is remembered for his work as a medical photographer at the Salpêtrière Hospital in Paris, funded by the Parisian authorities, as well as being a pioneer in X-ray photography.

-During his two decades at the Salpêtrière, Albert Londe developed into arguably the most outstanding scientific photographer of his time.
+Career at Salpêtrière

+In 1878, the neurologist Jean-Martin Charcot hired Londe as a medical photographer at the Salpêtrière Hospital.
+Londe spent two decades at the institution, becoming a significant figure in scientific photography of the era.

+Working alongside Étienne-Jules Marey (1830–1904), Londe performed many photographic experiments regarding movement.
+The layout of his laboratory at the Salpêtrière was modeled on Marey's renowned Station Physiologique.

+Chronophotography and inventions

-In 1878 neurologist Jean-Martin Charcot hired Londe as a medical photographer at the Salpêtrière.
-In 1882 Londe devised a system to photograph the physical and muscular movements of patients (including individuals experiencing epileptic seizures).
-This he accomplished by using a camera with nine lenses that were triggered by electromagnetic energy, and with the use of a metronome he was able to sequentially time the release of the shutters, therefore taking photos onto glass plates in quick succession.
-A few years later Londe developed a camera with twelve lenses for photographing movement.
+In 1882, Londe devised a system to photograph the physical and muscular movements of patients, including individuals experiencing epileptic seizures.
+He accomplished this by using a camera with nine lenses triggering by electromagnetic energy.
+Using a metronome to time the release of the shutters sequentially, he was able to take photos onto glass plates in quick succession.

+A few years later, Londe developed a camera with twelve lenses to further study movement.
+The sequence of twelve pictures could be captured over durations ranging from 1/10 of a second to several seconds.

-Londe's camera was also used for medical studies of muscle movement in subjects performing actions as diverse as those of a tightrope-walking and blacksmithing.
-The sequence of twelve pictures could be created for durations from 1/10 of a second to several seconds.
+Londe's cameras were used for medical studies of muscle movement in subjects performing actions as diverse as tightrope-walking and blacksmithing.
+Although the apparatus was primarily designed for medical research, Londe noted its portability and utilized it for other subjects, such as horses, other animals, and ocean waves.

-Although the apparatus was used primarily for medical research, Londe noted that it was portable, and he used it for other subjects - for example, horses and other animals and ocean waves.
-General Sobert developed, in conjunction with Londe, a chronophotographic device used to study ballistics.
-Londe's pictures were used as illustrations in several books, most notably those by Paul Richer, that were widely read by the medical and artistic fraternity.
+In conjunction with General Sobert, Londe developed a chronophotographic device used to study ballistics.
+Londe's images served as illustrations in several books widely read by the medical and artistic communities, most notably those by Paul Richer.

-With Étienne-Jules Marey (1830–1904), Londe performed many photographic experiments of movement, and the layout of his laboratory at the Salpêtrière was similar to Marey's renowned Station Physiologique.
-In 1893 Londe published the first book on medical photography, titled La photographie médicale: Application aux sciences médicales et physiologiques.
-In 1898 he published Traité pratique de radiographie et de radioscope: technique et applications médicales.

-Londe also published six journals.
-Albert Londe's 12-lens camera of 1891 was illustrated in the journal 'La Nature', 1893.